- Hope and Joy in Queer and Trans Lives (FNDS 1602)

 - I believe that teaching can always improve.
 I love learning new approaches and welcome student input.
 Some of the best ideas for course policies and assignments have come from my students.

 - The scholar Gloria Jean Watkins, better known by her pen name bell hooks, has probably had the biggest impact on my teaching.
 Her book Teaching to Transgress: Education as the Practice of Freedom (PDF) is one I return to again and again.
 If you’re going to read one chapter, I recommend chapter five, “Theory as liberatory practice.”

 - In spring 2020, and again in 2021, colleagues and I were interviewed about teaching in a global pandemic.
-The issues we discussed have only become more important as the covid-19 pandemic continues to shape our lives and learning experiences.
+The issues we discussed continue to be important as the covid-19 pandemic makes a lasting mark on our lives and higher ed.

 Student research projects I have supervised

-- Discrimination, concealment, & multiple minority status within LGBTQ+ populations (thesis co-chair, winter 2021)
+- Discrimination, concealment, & multiple minority status within LGBTQ+ populations (thesis co-chair, winter 2021-present)

 - LGBTQ+ couple relationships (fall 2020)